Moving beehives

 Sound bee-proof hives

-If you are moving a strong swarm it is absolutely essential that they are in a sound bee-proof hive; one that you can close up and none of the little beasties can escape.
+If you are moving a strong swarm it is absolutely essential that they are in a sound bee-proof hive; one that you can close up so that none of the little beasties can escape.

 So the first step of moving beehives is to check out the condition of the boxes.
 If any one is not up to scratch then you must begin by shifting them into new accommodation; that is an arduous business in itself but important if they are half-rotten.